Elementary (TV series): Plot

 Following his fall from grace in London and a stint in drug rehabilitation, a modern-day version of Sherlock Holmes relocates to Manhattan, where his wealthy father forces him to live with a sober companion, Dr. Joan Watson.
 Formerly a successful surgeon until she lost a patient, Watson views her current job as another opportunity to help people.
 However, Sherlock is nothing like her previous clients.
 He informs her that none of her expertise as an addiction specialist applies to him and that he has devised his own post-rehab regimen: resuming his work as a police consultant in New York City.
 Watson has no choice but to accompany her mercurial new charge on his jobs.

 Over time, Sherlock finds her medical background helpful, and Watson realizes she has a talent for investigation.
-Sherlock's police contact, New York Police Captain Thomas Gregson, knows from previous experience working with Scotland Yard that Sherlock is brilliant at solving cases and welcomes him as part of the team.
+Sherlock's police contact, New York City Police Captain Thomas Gregson, knows from previous experience working with Scotland Yard that Sherlock is brilliant at solving cases and welcomes him as part of the team.
 The investigative group also includes Detective Marcus Bell, an investigator with sharp intuition and intimidating interrogation skills.
 Although initially skeptical of Holmes and his unorthodox methods, Bell begins to recognize Sherlock as an invaluable asset in solving his cases.